Header Photo Credit: Terry Allen

 In (a very limited) defence of environmental extremism, some good has been done in the name of helping the environment, and extreme actions have sometimes yielded excellent results.
 For example, the Sea Shepherd organisation which has often forced Japan to scale down its wailing operations.
 In other cases some zoos have also been forced to change their practices to align with a more moral outlook much to the benefit of the animals there.

 Though we should be aware that the danger also lies in angry internet mobs and witch-hunts wherein a facility will be targeted even if it has been vetted by relevant environmental authorities.
 This is an unfortunate side-effect of social media for as much as it can be used as a tool for good, it can also be used to incite violence and promote ignorance and hatred.
 As a rule, the dangers of extremism outweigh the benefits and there are many more horror stories than successes in such actions.

-This is also why we are seeing a rise of flat-Earth and anti-vaccination movements – despite our advancements in technology and understanding, we are still prone to our base desires and instincts which can easily be twisted if they are not challenged with critical thinking skills – and even then, it’s not a magic bullet to fix thinking patterns.
+This is also why we are seeing a rise of flat-Earth, climate change denial, and anti-vaccination movements – despite our advancements in technology and understanding, we are still prone to our base desires and instincts which can easily be twisted if they are not challenged with critical thinking skills – and even then, it’s not a magic bullet to fix thinking patterns.

 What’s in a Question?

 I’m going to do my best to ask and answer some of the most important questions surrounding the zoological industry in the most objective and factual manner I can, but I will be restraining my answers mostly to South Africa and in particular to those questions that have been directed at or are relevant to the Cango Wildlife Ranch in Oudtshoorn, South Africa which I will be using as a case study.